 JYNNEOS is a newer vaccine and generally preferred over ACAM2000, which carries a risk of severe side effects in pregnant people, people with weakened immune systems, and those with certain skin conditions, including atopic dermatitis and eczema, according to the CDC.

-Check the CDC website (opens in new tab) to see if you're eligible for monkeypox vaccination in the U.S.
+Check the CDC website to see if you're eligible for mpox vaccination in the U.S.

-There are no drugs specifically approved to treat monkeypox, and many people recover without the need for specific treatment.
-However, in severe cases, patients may receive antiviral medications intended to treat other infections; for example, they may receive tecovirimat (brand name TPOXX), which is designed to treat smallpox and also works against other orthopoxviruses, according to the CDC (opens in new tab).
+There are no drugs specifically approved to treat mpox, and many people recover without the need for specific treatment.
+However, in severe cases, patients may receive antiviral medications intended to treat other infections; for example, they may receive tecovirimat (brand name TPOXX), which is designed to treat smallpox and also works against other orthopoxviruses, according to the CDC.

 More and more countries reported their own cases, and on July 23, the WHO declared the global outbreak to be a public health emergency of international concern.
 By that point, more than 16,000 cases had been reported in 75 countries and territories.